watson-developer-cloud/visual-recognition-code-pattern/README.md

 1. User sends messages to the application (running locally, in the IBM Cloud).
 1. The application sends the user message to IBM Watson Visual Recognition service.
-1. Watson Visual Recognition processes the text or url and extract features such us keywords, concepts, categories.
+1. Watson Visual Recognition uses deep learning algorithms to analyze images for scenes, objects, text, and other subjects.
 The service can be provisioned on IBM Cloud.

 ## Prerequisites